Why Outsourced Executive Assistants Make Sense for Any Size Company

 Outsourcing admin work one at a time, remotely or in person, is hard to scale effectively.

-Hiring assistants individually is slow, costly, and risky when providing administrative support for a team of executives.
-Even if a freelance agency has VAs available, you require additional management resources to onboard, train, and supervise them.
+Hiring assistants one by one is inefficient, expensive, and risky when supporting a team of executives.
+Even with a freelance agency providing VAs, you'll still need extra management resources to onboard, train, and oversee them.

 Also, if the COVID crisis has taught us anything, it is the importance of workforce flexibility.
-When shutdowns were announced, companies went remote in a matter of days.
+When shutdowns were announced, companies went remote within days.

 Now, companies are struggling to scale back up.
 However, with ongoing economic uncertainty, hiring full-time employees still feels risky.

-Service providers hire, train, and supervise managed outsourced administrative support.
-There is no management from the client's side.
+Service providers hire, train, and supervise outsourced administrative support staff.
+There is no management on the client's side.
 Because the service provider has hundreds of assistants available, businesses can quickly scale their administrative layer without additional HR or management resources and without the long-term commitment of full-time workers.
 Trained backup assistants, performance managers, and account managers are available to ensure continuity and quality control.

 You can scale up and scale back as business conditions change.

 Administrative tasks are not core to most businesses.
-Offloading functions like calendar and inbox management, travel planning, expense accounts, data entry, and document preparation enable executives to pull the company forward.
+Offloading functions such as calendar and inbox management, travel planning, expense accounts, data entry, and document preparation enables executives to move the company forward.

 Offloading these tasks to an outsourced assistant service boosts operational efficiency by reducing management and HR overhead.
 Additionally, a managed service offers levels of organizational flexibility that are much harder to achieve with direct hires or independent contractors.